STEM: Ask Catalyst ExpressAug 22, 2022

 STEM (science, technology, engineering, and math) industries have experienced rapid growth in the 21st century, far outstripping other industries.
 It’s no secret that women who hold roles in STEM fields face significant challenges.
 Outnumbered by men, the culture in these industries makes women feel like they don’t belong and reinforces talent management structures that hold women back.
-Gender diversity is critical to innovation and maximizing the bottom line, so organizations seeking to be leaders in their field must take action to become employers of choice for high-potential women.
+Because gender diversity is critical to innovation, organizations seeking to be leaders in their field must take action to become employers of choice for high-potential women.

 Catalyst STEM Resources